Deal Dash’s Hidden Costs

-For example, the ad claims that Barbara paid $29.95 to win the 55-inch TV but, as the fine print points out (though it’s nearly impossible to notice unless you pause the ad at exactly the right time), she had to bid 414 times.
+For example, the ad claims that Barbara paid $29.95 to win the 55-inch TV but, as the fine print points out (though it’s nearly impossible to catch unless you pause the ad at exactly the right time), she had to bid 414 times.
 And bids aren’t normally free.
 So, the math doesn’t add up.
 At the full price of 60 cents a bid, Barbara would have spent $248.40 on bids alone.

 To figure out the true costs and all the particulars about the bidding process, TINA.org took a deep dive into the site’s 7,500-word terms and conditions.
 Here’s what else the ad leaves out: